pietraferreira/quartz/content/notes/introduction-to-riscv.md

 Virtual Memory is a concept which takes several months of graduate level education to grasp and is beyond the scope of this course.
 It is enough for this course that you understand that RISC-V supports Page-Based virtual memory of several widths, and that there is a special S-Mode instruction used for synchronising updates between hardware threads.

 ### Non-ISA Specifications
-Task Groups can also work on software or standards that are not part of the [[isa|ISA]].
+Task Groups can also work on software or standards that are not part of the [ISA](isa.md).
 For example, the following groups work on projects that do not lead to specifications being written, but rather standards that encourage communities to develop their products around a common framework:

 -   _Debug Task Group_ working on external debugging support and standards.
 -   _Compliance Task Group_ working on RISC-V ISA compliance tests and frameworks.